Dave-team/Knowledge-base/Project management.md

 - Be proactive when you're about to miss a deadline
 - Keep a lessons learned document
 - Every project should end with a post mortem: what have we learned?
 What went well / what could have been done better?
+- Deliver things that are small and look ahead to see if anything requires per-work early on.
+This will uncover whether you’ll be blocked or not and it can pre-ampt future actions